eaudeweb/drupal-artifact-action/README.md

 - `base` - Artifact archive base name, e.g. `release-a0c2b31`
 - `sha7` - Artifact 7-characters SHA , e.g. `a0c2b31`

-Example 1. - Using output from a job to another job, where `build` creates the artifact archive and `deploy` downloads the artifact
+**Example 1** - Using output from a job to another job, where `build` creates the artifact archive and `deploy` downloads the artifact

 ```yml
 on: push